 Other politicians are also raising concerns about the ability of Indigenous people to vote in remote or very remote communities.

 The Labor member for Lingiari, Warren Snowdon, represents about 37,000 Indigenous people in his electorate which encompasses the entire Northern Territory.

-“The number of people is difficult to assert.
+“The number of people [who would not be able to vote] is difficult to assert.
 Probably some thousands, absolutely,” he said.